cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

-    Hyperlinks tend to degrade comprehension rather ahn enhance it -- but how is this defined? writing a summary and completing a multiplee chocie test Doesn't mean that readers aren't elarning, just that they aren't focusing on that particular passage
+    Hyperlinks tend to degrade comprehension rather ahn enhance it -- but how is this defined? writing a summary and completing a multiplee chocie test Doesn't mean that readers aren't elarning, just that they aren't focusing on that particular passage hyperreading useful to determine what to read closely.
+When given hyperlinks, implicit direction to explore what they link to, which are implicitly relevant to the current material.